microsoft/vscode-docs/blogs/2017/01/15/connect-nina-e2e.md

 ## Running The App

 Now that we've explored and tweaked this app a bit, now is time to run it.
-To do this, simply type `F5` to run the app.
-Because this is the first time we've ever run it, we're asked to specify the type of run configuration we want to use:
+To do this, simply hit `F5` to run the app.
+Because this is the first time we've ever tried to run it, we're asked to specify the type of "run configuration" we want to use:

 <img src="images/DebugConfig.png" width="400px" />